t-karasova/grs-samples-python/tutorial_boosting.md

 python search_with_boosting.py
 ```

-Now you can check ```results[]```, the products that correspond to the boost condition became reranked.
+Now you can check results[].
+The products corresponding to the boost condition became reranked.

 ## Some notes about boosting

-Please note that setting boost strength to 1.0 gives the item a strong promotion.
+Please note that setting the boost strength to 1.0 gives the item a strong promotion.
 However, it **does not necessarily mean that the boosted item will be the top result at all times**, nor that other items will be excluded.
 Results could still be shown even when none of them matches the condition.

 Also, results that are **significantly more relevant** to the search query can still trump your heavily favored but irrelevant items.